What An Idiot: My Little Pony: Friendship Is Magic

 ...but not a cure for stupidity, apparently.

 "In Applebuck Season", Pinkie and Applejack attempt to bake muffins while Mr. and Mrs. Cake are not at Sugarcube Corner.
 Applejack, unfortunately is tired from apple bucking by herself.
 Her sleepiness causes her to not understand the ingredients and instructions, causing Applejack to substite potato chips for chocolate chips, regular soda for baking soda, a cup of sour lemon juice for a cup of flour, and earthworms for wheat germ.
 And that will end up not making a good muffin.
 You'd Expect: Pinkie Pie to notice the ingredients not being right (especially earthworms instead of wheat germs) and maybe tell the sleepy Applejack that something isn't right with the ingredients, and stop with baking the muffins, and start over (maybe with her baking the muffins by herself or with another pony that isn't tired).
-You'd have to be Too Dumb to Live to not notice any disgusting ingredients that aren't right.
+You'd have to be Too Dumb to Live to not notice any disgusting ingredients that aren't right, and Pinkie is a professional baker.
 Instead: Pinkie doesn't even notice any of the ingredients being not right, and ends up baking the "Baked Bads", and ends up causing lots of ponies (including Pinkie herself), to get sick!

 In "Owl's Well That Ends Well", Twilight tells Spike to get a book that she owns about astronomy.
 When pulling it out of the shelf, Spike accidentally sneezes on it, causing it to burn to ashes.
 He gets worried about what Twilight would say to him.
 You'd Expect: Spike would tell the truth to her.
 Instead: He lies and says that he couldn't find it.
 Later on, he gets scolded by Twilight when she and Owlowiscious find out about this.
 You'd Then Expect: Spike would realized that he would have himself to blame.
 Instead:He blames it on Owlowiscious and tries to get rid of him by frame him for killing a mouse (which was fake), only to get caught in the act by Twilight.